-Starting a business is not easy.
+Starting a business is not an easy task for anyone.
 There are a lot of expenses to pay, permits to get, and logistics to figure out.
-It takes a lot of patience and determination to get through things.
+It takes a lot of patience and determination to get through things as a new business owner.
 Making it even harder to start a business is when you end up making a lot of mistakes.
-There are some mistakes that just make things more challenging but others will cause your ecommerce business to fail.
+There are some mistakes that just make things more challenging but others will cause a company, even your ecommerce business, to fail permanently.

 It is inevitable that mistakes will be made.
 However, there are some common ones that can be avoided as long as you know what the mistakes are ahead of time.
 In this article, we will go over 3 of the most common mistakes a lot of new e-commerce entrepreneurs make with their businesses.

 When a problem arises with a product or service with your site, the customer relationship can make or break your business.
 If you are able to address the customers’ needs right away and leave them satisfied then you will be fine.
 If you are unable to help them in a way that they feel is adequate then you are going to lose out on future business.
 They may even tell people not to shop with your ecommerce store, which would obviously be a major problem.

 The first step is good customer communication.
 Have a way for the customer to let you know about their problem in a way that is fast and easy for them to figure out.
 Speed is key for consumers.